 The following tables list all available CBLs and represent the different parameters used for each calculation.
-The 3 Day Type with SAA (symmetric additive adjustment) represents the standard, tariff defined CBL which is utilized for most Non-Variable economic demand resources and is set forth in section 3.3A.2 of the PJM tariff.
+The 3 Day Type with SAA (symmetric additive adjustment) represents the standard, tariff defined CBL which is utilized for most Non-Variable economic demand resources and is set forth in section 3.3A.2 of the PJM Tariff.
 The alternative CBLs on the list have been created over time to provide options, especially for Variable Load customers that have an RRMSE above 20%.

-PJM will make available the Customer Baseline (CBL) calculations to the appropriate EDC and LSE for optional review.
+PJM makes available the Customer Baseline (CBL) calculations to the appropriate EDC and LSE for optional review.

 The CSP shall inform PJM, of any significant change to the demand resource's operations that increases or decreases the demand resource's CBL.
-A significant incremental change is defined as any operational or physical change to the demand resource's facilities that will adjust more than half the hours in the demand resource's CBL by at least 20% for more than twenty consecutive days.
+A significant incremental change is defined as any operational or physical change to the demand resource's facilities that adjusts more than half the hours in the demand resource's CBL by at least 20% for more than twenty consecutive days.
 PJM may require and approve such adjustments to the CBL as are necessary to reflect the significant incremental change.

-2 Doy Type og with CAA

-Parameter/CBLs 3 DayTypes 3 Day Types with SAA (Tariff Default) 3 Day Types with WSA

-1 W2 W1100017 (52 22) 0 24, Турев (Tarin Delatit) 2 = 3.3 2, pos 11012

-DayType Weekdays, , ŕ , Sat, Sun/Hol

-Calculation 1 Average Average Average Average Average Average

-CBL Basis Window 2 5 3 5 3 5 3

-CBL Basis Window Limit 3 45 45 45 45 45 45

-Start Selection From Days

-Prior to Event 4 1 1 1 1 1 1

-Exclude Previous Curtailment

-Days 5 Y Y Y Y Y Y

-Exclude Long/Short DST

-Days 6 N/A Y N/A Y N/A Y

-Exclude Avg.
-Event Period

-Usage Less than Threshold 7 25% 25% 25% 25% 25% 25%

-Exclude # of Low Usage Days 8 1 1 1 1 1 1

-Use Previous Curtailment if

-CBL Basis Window

-incomplete 9 Yes Yes Yes Yes Yes Yes

-Use Highest or Recent

-Previous Curtailment Day 10 Highest Highest Highest Highest Highest Highest

-Symmetric Symmetric Weather Weather

-Adjustments 11 None None Additive Additive Sensitive Sensitive

-Allow Negative Adjustments 12 N/A N/A Yes Yes Yes Yes

-Adjustments Start (HE0-x) 13 N/A N/A 4 4 0 0

-Adjustment Basis Hours 14 N/A N/A 3 3 Event Hours Event Hours
+2 D. T - 14L C A A Parameter/CBLs 3 DayTypes 3 Day Types with SAA (Tariff Default) 3 Day Types with WSA DayType Weekdays, Sat ,Sun/Hol Weekdays Sat,Sun/Hol Weekdays Sat, Sun/Ho Calculation 1 Average Average Average Average Average Average CBL Basis Window 2 5 3 5 3 5 3 CBL Basis Window Limit 3 45 45 45 45 45 45 Start Selection From Days Prior to Event 4 1 1 1 1 1 1 Exclude Previous Curtailment Days 5 Y Y Y Y Y Y Exclude Long/Short DST Days 6 N/A Y N/A Y N/A Y Exclude Avg.
+Event Period Usage Less than Threshold 7 25% 25% 25% 25% 25% 25% Exclude # of Low Usage Days 8 1 1 1 1 1 1 Use Previous Curtailment if CBL Basis Window - - incomplete9 Yes Yes Yes Yes Yes Yes Use Highest or Recent Previous Curtailment Day 10 Highest Highest Highest Highest Highest Highest Adjustments 11 None None Symmetric Additive Symmetric Additive Weather Sensitive Weather Sensitive Allow Negative Adjustments 12 N/A N/A Yes Yes Yes Yes Adjustments Start (HE0-x) 13 N/A N/A 4 4 0 0 Adjustment Basis Hours 14 N/A N/A 3 3 Event Hours Event Hours